 Juggling is one of the best ways to improve your hand-eye coordination.
 In addition, juggling increases your response times which is why many athletes learn the fun skill.
 The activity requires you to be focusing on multiple items in the air.
 In addition, at the same type staying in control of your hands – without actually looking at them.

-Here at Space Plans, we are proud to offer online circus workshops that can teach anyone and everyone an array of circus skills, including juggling.
+Do you want to learn to juggle?
+At Space Plans, we are proud to offer online circus workshops that can teach anyone and everyone an array of circus skills, including juggling.
 You’ll have the opportunity to learn with other like-minded people, whilst benefiting from the experience and expertise of our trained circus professionals.

 If you have found this blog helpful, then you may wish to read our previous blog on The Health Benefits Of Circus Skills.